 Christine La Monte

-CHRISTINE LA MONTE, producer/director/writer and former film marketing executive at Universal, Disney and Orion, is founder/president of La Monte Productions where current projects in postproduction include three Italian feature documentaries: AI WEIWEI’S TURANDOT, a co-production along with Italy’s Incipit Films and France’s Govayes Productions which follows Ai Weiwei as he makes his operatic directorial debut at the Rome Opera House, bringing his activist/artistic vision to Puccini's Turandot; VIVA VERDI!, which she is producing/writing about Casa Verdi in Milan, the home for retired opera singers built by Giuseppe Verdi in 1896; and FIGLI DEL FIUME / CHILDREN OF THE RIVER, three men in search of meaning find their ancestral roots along Italy's Po River.
-In various stages of development are THE OTHER SIDE OF 90, a feature documentary about women in their 90s, which she is directing/writing, and a feature film, JUSTICE DEFERRED, based on Len Williams’ critically acclaimed legal thriller.
+Christine La Monte, producer/director/writer and former film marketing executive at Universal, Disney, and Orion is the founder/president of La Monte Productions where current projects include VIVA VERDI! the feature documentary Oscars Shortlisted for Best Song, about Casa Verdi in Milan, the home for retired opera singers and the young music students they mentor, built by Giuseppe Verdi in 1896, where she serves as producer, writer and executive producer.
+Also on the awards circuit, AI WEIWEI’S TURANDOT, a co-production with Italy’s Incipit Film and La Monte Productions with Executive Producer Julian Lennon, which follows Ai Weiwei as he makes his operatic directorial debut at the Rome Opera House bringing his activist and artistic vision to Puccini’s Turandot; and in postproduction as producer on FIGLI DEL FIUME / CHILDREN OF THE RIVER, three men in search of meaning find their ancestral roots along Italy’s Po River; in development is JUSTICE DEFERRED, based on Len Williams’ critically acclaimed legal thriller.
 La Monte produced the Palm Spring International Film Festival audience award-winning short film, DANDELION DHARMA; the Gary Goldstein scripted play, “Three Grooms & A Bride,” and syndicated television talk show, "Marilu" starring Marilu Henner.
 Her directing credits include the Screen Actors Guild’s “A Heart United” with Sharon Lawrence and Jo Beth Williams, and “The Angina Monologues” with Brenda Strong and Eric Close.
 She spent over five years as Executive Vice President of the Motion Picture Division at Rogers & Cowan; and as an international strategic marketer worked at legendary Italian studio, CineCittà in Rome; and served as Marketing Executive at TV 3 New Zealand while living in Auckland.
 La Monte is a Contributing Editor of Musée Magazine, an avant-garde photography magazine.
-A long-time member of the Academy of Motion Pictures Arts & Sciences where she serves as a member of the Executive Committee of the Student Academy Awards, she is a member of the Academy of Television Arts, as well as the Alliance of Women Directors.
+A long-time member of the Academy of Motion Pictures Arts & Sciences where she served as a member of the Executive Committee of the Student Academy Awards, she is a member of the Academy of Television Arts, and the Alliance of Women Directors.
 A current member of PEN America’s Los Angeles Committee, La Monte is on the board of the University of Buffalo's Dean's Advisory Council, and is a past faculty member of New York's School of Visual Arts where she initiated the Dusty Awards, an annual festival of student short films and awards ceremony.
-She is on the Advisory Board of LA-based SEEfest, the Southeast European Film Festival, and is a frequent guest speaker/panelist at independent filmmaking events, including USC, UCLA and New York Film Academy; she has been the Chair of the Humanitas Awards jury panel for the past two years.
-With US/Italian dual citizenship, she divides her time between Los Angeles and Rome with her author husband, Len Williams.
+She is on the Advisory Board of LA-based SEEfest, the Southeast European Film Festival, and is a frequent guest speaker/panelist at independent filmmaking events, including USC, UCLA and New York Film Academy; La Monte has been the Chair of the Humanitas Awards jury panel for the previous two years.
+With US/Italian dual citizenship, she divides her time between Los Angeles and Rome.